Modified on: Sun, 11 Sep, 2022 at 1:37 PM

 - Sticky Agent – This option if activated ensures that your call gets connected to the last person he/she spoke to in the group.
-For Eg: If your cusotmer support agent has been dealing with a particular customer, next time that customer calls, the call will first be routed to the CS agent who spoke to him last.
-Only if the agent is unable to attend the call will it be transfered to another person in the group
+For Eg: If your customer support agent has been dealing with a particular customer, next time that customer calls, the call will first be routed to the CS agent who spoke to him last.
+Only if the agent is unable to attend the call will it be transferred to another person in the group

 - You can also Queue calls when all agents are busy.
 You can play a message or music to the callers waiting in the queue.
 Note: In order for the queue message to be played, the agents in a group must be busy with Exotel calls.
 If their numbers are switched off, or they don't pick up the call, or if they are busy on another non-Exotel call, the queue message will not be played.
 Instead, the call will reach the 'If Nobody answers' part of the flow.

 - Voicemail – Allows users to leave a voicemail which can be traced into your system – depending upon which group/user you wish for the voicemail to be registered in.